MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-adaptive-application-controls.md

         - recent alerts

     - **Recommended** - Groups of machines that consistently run the same applications, and don't have an allowlist configured.
 We recommend that you enable adaptive application controls for these groups.

-      > [!TIP]
-      > If you see a group name with the prefix *REVIEWGROUP*, it contains machines with a partially consistent list of applications.
-Microsoft Defender for Cloud can't see a pattern but recommends reviewing this group to see whether *you* can manually define some adaptive application controls rules as described in [Edit a group's adaptive application controls rule](#edit-a-groups-adaptive-application-controls-rule).
+        If you see a group name with the prefix *REVIEWGROUP*, it contains machines with a partially consistent list of applications.
+Defender for Servers can't see a pattern but recommends reviewing this group to see whether you can manually define some adaptive application controls rules.
+You can also move machines from this group to other groups.
-      >
-      > You can also move machines from this group to other groups as described in [Move a machine from one group to another](#move-a-machine-from-one-group-to-another).

     - **No recommendation** - Machines without a defined allowlist of applications, and which don't support the feature.
 Your machine might be in this tab for the following reasons:
       - It's missing a Log Analytics agent